 Difference between Hair Loss and Hair Shedding

 It is entirely normal to shed hair somewhere about 50 to 100 strands in a day.
 You can suffer from excessive hair shedding.
 Medically it’s known as “telogen effluvium,” but even this has specific symptoms that lead to excessive hair shedding.
 Some of the most common hair shedding causes are weight loss, extra stress, high fever, or recovering from an illness or surgery.
 In Women halting your birth control pills or going through pregnancy may also lead to excessive hair shedding.
-Most new moms experience hair shedding two months in after giving birth.
+Most new moms experience hair shedding two months after giving birth.
 But rest assured, the shedding is normal and temporary.
 Removing the stressor for hair shedding usually puts a stop to it.

 Hair loss occurs when growing hair meets a hindrance in its growth.
 The most known cause of hair loss is often genetics.
 Our hereditary plays a crucial role in hair loss.
 Likewise, changes in our immune system are also a cause of hair loss.
 Harsh care products, medication or drugs, and making hairstyles that pull on the hair also damage follicles and eventually lead to hair loss.